2024-2025 Course Catalog

 Prerequisite: CHJA 101 or consent of instructor

-LING 265: Introduction to Japanese Language and Culture
+LING 265: Japanese Language and Culture

 A survey introducing major characteristics of Japanese language with reference to the structure of Japanese society.
 Topics include honorifics, use of pronouns, loan words, age and gender differences in the language.
 The course will also familiarize students with various aspects of traditional and contemporary Japanese culture.
 PREREQUISITES: Sophomore standing; CHJA 112 recommended